-Registration Center
+Advising Center

-The Registration Center provides assistance for students to register for courses each semester.
+The Advising Center provides assistance for students to register for courses each semester.
 New students have the opportunity to attend one of the conveniently scheduled orientation sessions before their first semester.
 New Student orientation sessions help students learn about their degree program, financial aid, student activities and other aspects of student success.
-Students are then advised and can register for cademic Program courses with the assistance of an academic advisor based on their ACT or Accuplacer testing scores.
+Students are then advised and can register for courses with the assistance of an academic advisor based on their ACT or Accuplacer testing scores.